bytebase/bytebase.com/content/docs/change-database/troubleshoot.md

 Following permission errors are likely to happen if either conditions meet:

-1. Your PostgreSQL instance in hosted in the cloud, which means the configured Bytebase database instance user does not have `superuser` role.
+1. Your PostgreSQL instance is hosted in the cloud, which means the configured Bytebase database instance user does not have `superuser` role.
+1. The instance user you configure in Bytebase is different from the database OWNER.
-1. Your database/table has different owners.
+1. Your database/table has different OWNERs.

 </HintBlock>

 ### ERROR: permission denied to set role xxx (SQLSTATE 42501)

-You may encounter this error when executing the schema migration on PostgreSQL databases.

-When Bytebase executes schema migration on PostgreSQL databases, it will not use the configured user in the instance to execute.
-Instead, it uses [`SET LOCAL ROLE`](https://github.com/bytebase/bytebase/blob/b79d79d81279a29ab6e9f147632f5a2631755299/backend/plugin/db/pg/pg.go#L340-L341) to switch to the targeting PostgreSQL database owner.

-Bytebase does this because if you are creating a table, it's likely you want the created table owner to be the database owner specific to the database instead of that shared Bytebase user.
+This could happen if you turn on [Postgres database tenant mode](/docs/change-database/issue/#postgres-database-tenant-mode).

-You need to grant the database owner permission to the Bytebase user configured in the PostgreSQL instance.
+You need to grant the database owner permission to the Bytebase user configured in your PostgreSQL instance.

 ```sql
 -- Suppose the Bytebase user is `bytebase`